jamesgulliford57/event-chains/README.md

 ```

 ## Configuration
-Configuration can be set within the config.ini file.
+Configuration files can be found in /config_files.
 ### Example Configuration
 ```bash
 [Run]